raspberrypilearning/c3-wolfram-magic-8-ball/en/step_1.md

 + Using Sentiment Analysis to choose outputs
 + Using buttons and input fields to add interactivity
 + Manipulating lists

-If you have never used the Wolfram Language before, follow [this guide](https://projects.raspberrypi.org/en/projects/getting-started-with-mathematica).
-You'll need to look at Starting Mathematica and Programming in Mathematica.
-If you are using the web browser version of Wolfram, you only need to look at Programming in Mathematica.

 --- /collapse ---